 Of course there is a lot more that goes on behind the scenes at the group, from publicity officer, to front of house manager, to lighting technician, to set designer and we welcome any one wanting to take part offstage.

-Rehearsals are held on a Sunday, usually between 4.30pm-6pm or later, depending on the show and are held just off Haxby Road.
-We invite potential members to come along to a rehearsal and see if it's for them.
+Rehearsals are held on a Sundays and we invite potential members to come along to a rehearsal and see if it's for them.

 We're a vibrant, friendly and all-round fun group with a real community focus and we'd like to think we have something for everyone.